36th Infantry Regiment (Poland)

+History

 The regiment were sworn on December 13 and on January 4, 1919, it left Warsaw for Lwów, which was then under siege by the forces of the West Ukrainian People's Republic.
 Attached to the relief force under Gen. Jan Romer, it was initially made up of two battalions and a small NCO school.
 The regiment suffered heavy losses and both battalions were eventually merged.
 However, the unit managed to break through to the besieged city through Żółkiew, Kulików and Homulec.
 After that on September 7 the unit was reinforced with additional battalions formed in Warsaw and Modlin.

+Polish-Bolshevik War

-During the Polish-Bolshevik War the unit was dispatched to the front on May 14, 1920, and took part in heavy fighting during the Polish retreat westwards.
+During the Polish-Bolshevik War, the unit was dispatched to the front on May 14, 1920, and took part in heavy fighting during the Polish retreat westwards.
 On June 3 it took part in the victorious battle of Duniłowicze.
 After the war this date became the Regiment's feast day.
 On August 13 and the following days, the regiment again took part in the Battle of Ossów (heavy fighting for the town of Osowiec and the village of Leśniakowizna during the battle of Warsaw).
 In a series of withdrawals and counter-attacks, and despite heavy losses, the regiment withstood the Bolshevik assault on Warsaw thus permitting Józef Piłsudski's main assault group to outflank and destroy the enemy.
 Among the fallen was the regiment's chaplain, Rev. Ignacy Skorupka and the commander of 2nd Battalion, Stanisław Matarewicz.
 During the fighting heavy losses were replaced with a battalion of an improvised 236th Infantry Regiment formed mostly of students and Scouts of the Warsaw borough of Praga.
 After the battle the regiment continued to pursue the retreating Russian forces in Ukraine and on September 24, 1920, took part in the liberation of an important railway hub in the town of Szepietówka.

 During the interbellum, the regiment was attached to the Polish 28th Infantry Division and formed a part of the Warsaw garrison.
 It took part in the May Coup d'État of 1926 fighting in the ranks of the supporters of Piłsudski.
 On August 23, 1939, it was mobilized and attached to the Łódź Army.

-In September 1939, Commanded by Col. Karol Ziemski, the Regiment was dispatched to Greater Poland, where the regiment took part in the Polish retreat through Łask, Pabianice and Brwinów, and managed to reach the Modlin Fortress.
+In September 1939, commanded by Col. Karol Ziemski, the Regiment was dispatched to Greater Poland, where the regiment took part in the Polish retreat through Łask, Pabianice and Brwinów, and managed to reach the Modlin Fortress.
 The March Battalion of the 36th Regiment was left in Warsaw and served as a core of the Polish 336th Infantry Regiment that took part in the defence of Warsaw.
 Split onto two separate regiments, the 1st and 2nd Defenders of Praga Infantry Regiments under Stanislaw Milian and Stefan Kotowski, the unit held out until the final capitulation of Warsaw.